Veronika Kudermetova: 2020: Progress in singles and doubles

 Kudermetova began the year at the Brisbane International.
 She lost in the final round of qualifying to Marie Bouzková.
 Seeded fifth at the Hobart International, she reached the semifinals where she was defeated by fourth seed Zhang Shuai.
 As a result, she reached again the top 40 in singles, on 20 January 2020.
 At the Australian Open, she lost in the first round to Sara Sorribes Tormo.
 Despite the loss, she reached a new career-high of world No. 38, on 3 February 2020.

 Playing for Russia in the Fed Cup qualifying tie against Romania, Kudermetova lost both of her rubbers to Ana Bogdan and Jaqueline Cristian.
 Despite those losses, Russia won the tie 3–2.
 In St. Petersburg, she was defeated in the second round by second seed, defending and eventual champion, Kiki Bertens.
 Getting past qualifying at the Dubai Championships, she lost in the second round to ninth seed Garbiñe Muguruza.
 At the Qatar Ladies Open, she was defeated in the second round by fourth seed Belinda Bencic.
 The WTA cancelled tournaments from March to July due to the COVID-19 pandemic.

 When the WTA resumed tournament play in August, Kudermetova competed at the Prague Open.
 Seeded eighth, she lost in the first round to Eugenie Bouchard.
 At the Western & Southern Open, she stunned top seed and 2016 champion, Karolína Plíšková, in the second round.
 She was defeated in the third round by 14th seed Elise Mertens.
 Seeded 29th at the US Open, she lost in the first round to Iga Świątek.
-In doubles, she partnered with compatriot Anna Blinkova; they both reached the semifinals of a Grand Slam for the first time in their career where they lost to Laura Siegemund and Vera Zvonareva.
+In doubles, she partnered with compatriot Anna Blinkova; they both reached the semifinals of a major for the first time in their career where they lost to Laura Siegemund and Vera Zvonareva.
 Following this run, she achieved her career-high doubles ranking of world No. 22, on 14 September 2020.

 Playing in Rome, Kudermetova was defeated in the first round by Barbora Strýcová.
 At the French Open, she lost in the second round to 13th seed Petra Martić.

 Coming through qualifying at the first edition of the Ostrava Open, Kudermetova upset second seed Karolína Plíšková in the second round.
 In the quarterfinals, she was defeated by Jennifer Brady.
 Her final tournament of the season was at the Upper Austria Ladies Linz.
 Seeded fifth, she reached the quarterfinals where she lost to second seed and eventual finalist, Elise Mertens.

 Kudermetova ended the year ranked No. 46 in singles and No. 24 in doubles.